Alexei Yashin: International play

 Yashin made his international debut with the CIS national ice hockey team in 1992, a multi-national successor team to the preceding Soviet team that appeared after the collapse of the Soviet Union in 1991 at the World Junior Championships.
 The team also included Alexei Kovalev and Nikolai Khabibulin of Russia, Darius Kasparaitis of Lithuania, Alexei Zhitnik of Ukraine, and Sandis Ozoliņš of Latvia.
 The CIS team won the tournament gold medal.
 Following the World Juniors, the CIS team was disbanded and each player would represent their new nation in future tournaments.

 Yashin was an exception to a general rule that Russian players in the NHL would not play for the national team in the 1990s.
 Yashin only missed three international tournaments in his career.
 Yashin represented his native Russia at the 1996 and 2004 World Cup of Hockey, the 1998, 2002, and 2006 Winter Olympics, and at nine World Championships.
 He was named the national team captain at the 1996 World Cup, the 1999 World Championships, and the 2001 World Championships.
 In his international career he won the World Championship gold medal in 1993 and the bronze medal in 2005, Olympic silver in 1998 and bronze in 2002.

 He was inducted into the IIHF Hall of Fame in 2020.
 The induction ceremony was scheduled during the 2020 IIHF World Championship, but was delayed due to the COVID-19 pandemic.
 The IIHF Hall of Fame class of 2020/2022 was inducted during the 2022 IIHF World Championship.

 Personal life

 Yashin was born in Sverdlovsk, Soviet Union (now Yekaterinburg, Russia) to parents Valeri and Tatiana.
 Valeri was a university professor specializing in forest ecology and Tatiana, an electrical engineer.
 He also has one brother, Dima.
-Yashin was in a long-term relationship with actress and former model Carol Alt.
+Yashin was previously in a long-term relationship with actress and former model Carol Alt until 2019.